 Headache, fever, muscle aches and a generally sick feeling

-Less common problems related to genial herpes include:
+Less common problems related to genital herpes include:

 Urinary retention.
 Difficulty urinating when the virus affects the nerves to the bladder